rabithole/CS-Build-Week-1/bw_notes.md

 # Write an algorithm that:
 ### Implements the following basic steps:
-	1. For each cell in the current generation's grid:
+- For each cell in the current generation's grid:
+	1. Examine state of all eight neighbors (it's up to you whether you want cells to wrap around the grid and consider cells on the other side or not)
+	2. Apply rules of life to determine if this cell will change states
+	3. When main loop completes:<br>
 		a.
-Examine state of all eight neighbors (it's up to you whether you want cells to wrap around the grid and consider cells on the other side or not)
+Swap current and next grids<br>
 		b.
-Apply rules of life to determine if this cell will change states
-		c.
-When main loop completes:
-			1. Swap current and next grids
-			2. Repeat until simulation stopped
+Repeat until simulation stopped
 ### Breaks down above steps into appropriate sub-tasks implemented with helper functions to improve readability

 ### Uses double buffering to update grid with next generation.